CF4x99/Apparition/README.md

         Where to find options that help completing EE's:
             Main Menu -> [map name] Scripts
             Server Modifications -> Craftables

-        Whole EE's Completed:
-            - The Giant
-            - Nacht Der Untoten
-            - Verruckt
-            - Shi No Numa
-            - Kino Der Toten

-    If you find any bugs, or come across something that you feel isn't working as it should, please message me on discord.
-    IF YOU USE ANY SCRIPTS FROM THIS PROJECT, OR MAKE AN EDIT, LEAVE CREDIT.

-    Discord: cf4_99

 ## Changelog
 <details>